Stage 3: Vision & Direction | Life Vision

 Reflection

-This about these after you've written your vision.
+Think about these after you've written your vision.
 They're designed to surface anything the exercises missed.

-If I read this vision to someone who knows me well, would they recognise me in it?
-Or would they say I'm performing?
+If I read this vision to someone who knows me well, would they recognise me in it or would they say I'm performing?

 What did I leave out of the vision because it felt too vulnerable, too strange, or too impractical to include?
 Should it be in there?